Bristol Free School Teaching Staff

 Outside of school Miss Burrell loves swimming, baking, travelling, and reading.
 She has obtained the Duke of Edinburgh Bronze, Silver and Gold awards and went to Buckingham Palace to receive the Gold award.
 She is a governor at Cheddar Grove Primary School.

-Mrs M Tamblyn – Head of Geography
+Mrs M Tamblyn – Teacher of Geography

 Mrs Tamblyn graduated with a degree in Geography from Cambridge University.
 She then worked in Human Resources for a number of years before deciding to retrain as a teacher.
 She gained QTS through a teacher training scheme in London.

 On qualifying Mrs Tamblyn worked at Darrick Wood School, a large mixed school, in South London.
 Whilst there she was lucky enough to organise and participate in a range of trips to places as diverse as Iceland and India.
 Following this she worked part-time at a smaller school, James Allen’s Girls’ School, whilst bringing up her young family.
-In summer 2016 she relocated to Bristol to commence her role as Head of Geography at Bristol Free School.
+In summer 2016 she relocated to Bristol to commence her role at Bristol Free School.